 Community Resilience Through Self-Reliance

 I don’t need to go into the sobering statistics of unemployment rates and income disparity for trans and gender-expansive folks—with harsher realities of course for those with multiple marginalized identities.
-For many in our community, clothing we feel good in is never a casual impulse buy.
+For many in our community, clothing we feel good in is rarely—if ever—a casual impulse buy.
 First, because we can’t afford for it to be, and second, because most of the clothing out there is often not made with us in mind.
 That being the case, it feels particularly important and gratifying to be able to keep the gems we have found in the community, joyfully shared with our friends, comrades and chosen family at no cost.

 Limiting Environmental Impact